subalterngames/talmudifier-rs/doc/template.md

 - No need to manually download any TeX packages.
 Talmudifier will download the required packages for you.
 - Two major performance improvements to the *algorithm*:
   - Python Talmudifier uses hard-coded values to guess the maximum number of words that can fit in a cell, and then uses that guess as the start index for finding the actual number.
 Rust Talmudifier also guesses the start index, but uses Cosmic Text, which is more flexible and accurate.
+  - When counting lines, Python Talmudifier extracted text from a pdf that was saved to disk.
+Rust Talmudifier parses a .xdv file in-memory.
   - When trying to fill a cell with words, Python Talmudifier increments or decrements one word at a time.
 This always works, but there is overhead to rendering many single pages vs. a single multi-page render.
 Rust Talmudifier renders multiple pages of incrementing/decrementing guesses.
 The resulting process is roughly four times faster than it would've been if Rust Talmudifier rendered separate PDFs.

 - Default fonts are embedded in the executable